Share Your Encouragement!

 • As you get to know the person you are trying to help, use common sense, relate to them, and give them ample time to talk about themselves and what is on their mind.

-• Remember that you need to earn their trust before they are willing to trust what you have to say.
+• Remember that you need to earn their trust before they are willing to trust what you say.

-• God has blessed you, and you have the opportunity to bless others with your witness.
+• God has blessed you, and you can bless others with your witness.
 I suggest praying before you talk, asking God to direct your conversation.

-• Now pray and ask God who He wants you to share encouragement with.
+• Now, pray and ask God who He wants you to encourage.

-How To Share Your Faith And Encouragement An Unbeliever?
+How To Share Your Faith And Encouragement with an Unbeliever?

 Why Are We Supposed To Encourage Others?

-Also, the Bible talks about the fact that there are many parts to the body of Christ; this is true when it comes to encouraging others.
+The Bible says there are many parts to the body of Christ; this is true when it comes to encouraging others.
 Only some people do it by talking one-on-one.
 Here are a few simple ideas that you can consider:

 • Let them know you are praying for them.